Thomas Anderson (New Mexico politician)

-Thomas Anthony Anderson (born May 8, 1933) is an American politician and a Republican former member of the New Mexico House of Representatives representing District 29 from January 2003 through January 2015.
+Thomas Anthony Anderson (May 8, 1933 – October 25, 2024) was an American politician and a Republican former member of the New Mexico House of Representatives representing District 29 from January 2003 through January 2015.

+Biography

+Anderson was born on May 8, 1933.
+He died in Albuquerque, New Mexico on October 25, 2024, at the age of 91.

 Elections

 Elections for the office of New Mexico House of Representatives took place in 2014.
 A primary election took place on June 3, 2014, and a general election took place on November 4, 2014.
 The signature-filing deadline for candidates wishing to run in this election was February 4, 2014.
 Incumbent Thomas Anderson was defeated by David Edward Adkins in the Republican primary, while Ronnie Martinez was unopposed in the Democratic primary.